BIGDADDY2468/youtube-shorts-blocker/README.md

 # YouTube Shorts Blocker

-YouTube Shorts Blocker is a simple Chrome extension that automatically redirects any YouTube Shorts page to the YouTube homepage.
+This is a Chrome extension that automatically redirects any YouTube Shorts page to the YouTube homepage.

 ## 🚀 Features
 - Detects YouTube Shorts URLs
 - Automatically redirects to YouTube home
-- Lightweight and fast
+- Fast
 - No user data collected

-## 🛠 Technologies Used
+## 🛠️ Technologies Used
 - JavaScript
 - Chrome Extension Manifest V3